 For more information visit:

 Your prostate is a gland that lies underneath the bladder, and surrounds the tube (the urethra) that men pass urine and semen through.
 Only men have a prostate.
 Prostate cancer is the most common cancer in men in the UK.
-There are over 40,000 new cases every year in the UK, and around 10,000 men per year die from the condition.
+There are over 42,000 new cases every year in the UK, and more than 10,500 men per year die from the condition.
 1 in 8 men will get prostate cancer at some point in their lives.

 For more information about prostate cancer, visit:

 Testicular cancer – cancer of the testicles – is fortunately quite rare.
 In the UK, about 2,200 men are diagnosed with testicular cancer every year.
 It is most commonly found in the age range 15 to 45.
 Treatments are usually successful with survival rates at 96%, but early diagnosis is key.

 There are few known strong risk factors for testicular cancer.
 However, there is some research which suggests that men with a family genetic history of testicular cancer may be more at risk.
 Likewise, Caucasian men, men with HIV and men with fertility problems may be more likely to develop testicular cancer.

 The most common symptom of testicular cancer is a painless lump or swelling in the testicles.
 Other symptoms can include a dull ache or heaviness in the scrotum (the sac of skin that contains the testicles).

 Men with concerns about their testicles should see their doctor as soon as possible and discuss all the facts and symptoms.
 Early diagnosis increases the likelihood of successful treatment.